Sandeep-Ghorpade/machine-learning-case-studies/breast-cancer-classification/README.md

 # Breast Cancer Classification

-Machine Learning project for predicting the presence of breast cancer using different classification algorithms.
+Machine Learning project for predicting the presence of breast cancer using multiple classification and ensemble learning algorithms.

 ---

 ##  Project Overview

-This project uses multiple Machine Learning classification algorithms to predict whether breast cancer is present or not using the Breast Cancer dataset.
+This project uses various Machine Learning classification algorithms to predict whether breast cancer is present or not using the Breast Cancer dataset.

 The project demonstrates: